BCDevOps/developer-experience/docs/OnboardingOutcomes.md

 In short, this just means one thing: help each other.
 If you're having problems - with *anything* to do with being a DevOps team - **your first stop for help should be the community.**
 This refers to both the Developer Exchange community, and the larger development community on the web.

-When you're having a problem, your first stop should be to seek out the rest of the community.
-This probably means RocketChat (#devops-how-to is always a good place to start), and can also mean seeking out help from the community that exists around your chosen open-source tools on the wider web, as well.
+When you're having a non-urgent question or a problem, your first stop should be to seek out the rest of the community.
+RocketChat's #devops-how-to channel is always a good place to start.
+You can also seek out help from the community that exists around your chosen open-source tools on the wider web, as well.

+Use RocketChat's #devops-sos for urgent **production** issues only.

 It also means that you should be keeping a close eye on rocketchat yourself, and offering support to other teams as they encounter problems.
 It's a two-way street!